Cryogenic energy storage

 Cryogenic energy storage (CES) is the use of low temperature (cryogenic) liquids such as liquid air or liquid nitrogen to store energy.

 The technology is primarily used for the large-scale storage of electricity.
-Following grid-scale demonstrator plants, a 250 MWh commercial plant is now under construction in the UK, and a 400 MWh store is planned in the USA.

 Grid energy storage

 Diagram of a Cryogenic energy storage system.
 Arrows show the flow of air and heat through the system.

 Process

 When it is cheaper (usually at night), electricity is used to cool air from the atmosphere to -195 °C using the Claude Cycle to the point where it liquefies.
 The liquid air, which takes up one-thousandth of the volume of the gas, can be kept for a long time in a large vacuum flask at atmospheric pressure.
 At times of high demand for electricity, the liquid air is pumped at high pressure into a heat exchanger, which acts as a boiler.
 Air from the atmosphere at ambient temperature, or hot water from an industrial heat source, is used to heat the liquid and turn it back into a gas.
 The massive increase in volume and pressure from this is used to drive a turbine to generate electricity.